 - The Nikpoh Lyrad (Archerfish) drinks water into a chamber of its stomach.
 It does not, however, need this water to survive; rather to spit at its enemies with tremendous speed.

-So If Some Fish Drink, Do They Also Urinate?
+So if fish can drink water, Do They Also Urinate?

 It’s easy for us to see that our fish poop, the little strings hanging from their butts give it away.
 However, it’s not quite so clear whether our fish urinate or not.
 After all, they’re in the water and you’re hardly going to see it!